-Delft is a gorgeous Dutch town located between The Hague and Rotterdam.
-Despite its small size, Delft (map) is an important historic and cultural centre and there are many things to see and do for the casual visitor.
-The best way to explore Delft is to walk – the town centre is very compact and most of the important sights are located here.
-Follow me on a little photo tour around Delft.
+Delft is a gorgeous town located between The Hague and Rotterdam.
+Despite its small size, Delft (map) is an important historic and cultural centre in the Netherlands.
+There are many things to do in Delft and the best way to explore the town is on foot – the town centre is very compact and most of the important sights are located here.
+Here are my suggestions for things to do and see in Delft:

 Delft is famous the world over for its blue ceramics aptly called Delft Blue.
 This particular style was inspired by the arrival of Chinese porcelain, which was imported to Europe by the Dutch East India Company in the 17th century.
 Delft Blue ceramics in the form of plates, jugs, salt and pepper shakers, fridge magnets, clogs, miniature windmills and vases are some of the most popular souvenirs for visitors to the Netherlands.

-In addition to the many shops selling Delft Blue items, there are also various museums which house private collections of antique Delft Blue and Chinese porcelain, such as the Paul Tetar van Elven Museum.
+In addition to the many shops selling Delft Blue items, visitors can also visit the Porceleyne Fles, a 17th century Delft Blue factory which houses the Royal Delft Museum.
+Whilst there, visitors can also try their hand at creating their own Delft Blue tile.
+There are also various museums which house private collections of antique Delft Blue and Chinese porcelain, such as the Paul Tetar van Elven Museum.

 There are numerous antique markets in Delft, especially in the summer months.
 The biggest Antique Market is held every Saturday between mid-April and late-September.
 On these Saturdays, hundreds of stalls line the canals and offer a colorful and varied collection, ranging from ancient porcelain pieces to slightly more contemporary record collections!

 Another market that is worth a visit is the Book and Art Market that is held every Thursday in the Hippolytusbuurt (in the town centre) between early-April and late-October.

 Getting to Delft